Guillaume Maillard: Lausanne HC

-2020-21
+2020–21

-On August 23, 2020, Maillard was traded, along with Floran Douay, to Lausanne HC in exchange for Tyler Moy.
-He made his debut with Lausanne on October 1, 2020 in a 5-2 home win against the SCL Tigers.
-On December 1, 2020, Maillard tore his ACL during the Swiss Cup 1/4 finals in his first game against his former team, Genève-Servette HC.
+On 23 August 2020 Maillard was traded, along with Floran Douay, to Lausanne HC in exchange for Tyler Moy.
+He made his debut with Lausanne on 1 October 2020 in a 5–2 home win against the SCL Tigers.
+On 1 December 2020 Maillard tore his ACL during the Swiss Cup 1/4 finals in his first game against his former team, Genève-Servette HC.
 The injury forced Maillard to sit out the remainder of the season.
 He concluded his first season in Lausanne with 2 assists in 12 games.

-2021-22
+2021–22

-Maillard returned to game action with Lausanne on September 10, 2021, in a 3-2 loss to EHC Biel to kick off the season.
+Maillard returned to game action with Lausanne on 10 September 2021 in a 3–2 loss to EHC Biel to kick off the season.
 Maillard was loaned to HC Sierre of the SL during the 2022 Winter Olympics break.

-2022-23
+2022–23

-Maillard began the 2022-23 season on loan with EHC Biel.
-On October 6, 2022, Maillard was suspended for three games and fined CHF 3,300 for abusing an official in a game on September 30, 2022 against the SC Rapperswil-Jona Lakers.
+Maillard began the 2022–23 season on loan with EHC Biel.
+On 6 October 2022 Maillard was suspended for three games and fined CHF 3,300 for abusing an official in a game on 30 September 2022 against the SC Rapperswil-Jona Lakers.
+He eventually returned to Lausanne for the remainder of the season.

+Return to Geneva

+2023–24

+On 5 May 2023 Maillard returned to Servette and agreed to a two-year contract through the 2024/25 season.
+In his first season back in Geneva, Maillard won the 2023–24 Champions Hockey League with Servette.

+2024–25

+On November 29, 2024, Maillard was sent down to HC Sierre of the SL after having picked up one assist through 19 games with Geneva.

+HC Sierre

+2025–26

+On August 11, 2025, Maillard agreed to a one-year contract with HC Sierre of the SL.
+He reunited with former head coach, Chris McSorley, who gave him his chance to make his professional debut at Servette in 2016-17.